YSayaovong/Governance-Regulation/README.md

 npm install

 # Usage
-Instructions and examples on how to use the project.

-# Run the application
+Run the application
 npm start

 # Contributing
-Instructions for how others can contribute to the project.
+Add your screenshot

 # License
 State the license under which the project is distributed.